schoolofdevops/chatgpt-prompts-devopsmastery/prompts/04-code-generator.md

 ## Shell Script

 I need help generating a shell script for use case described below.
 While generating the script , add comments wherever necessary to help me understand the code.
 Incorporate best practices,  add logic to accept command line options using getopts with default block to show help with -h and --help.
 Ensure you follow good security practices as well to make it DevSecOps compliant.
-Write individual functions along with a main function block . control stuctures whererver necessary.
+Write individual functions along with a main function block.
+Use control stuctures whererver necessary.
 Annotate variables.
 Ask for shell and operating system distribution before you start generating the code.
 Explain how to execute this script.
+Assume sudo is available unless explicitly mentioned otherwise.
+Use awk or sed as and when needed if its text processing task.

 Here is the use case :

 xxxx